Baseball card: Australia

 Australian produced baseball cards were first released in 1990 by the then newly created trading card company Futera.
 These cards featured players from the newly created Australian Baseball League.
 Subsequent baseball cards were released annually in boxed sets or foil packs until 1996 when declining interest saw production cease.
 No new baseball cards were released in Australia until Select Australia released six team sets of cards during the 2012-13 Australian Baseball League season.
 This was then followed up by Dingo Trading Cards releasing multiple baseball card team sets during the 2013-14 Australian Baseball League season.

 Price guides

 Price guides are used mostly to list the prices of different baseball cards in many different conditions.
 One of the most famous price guides is the Beckett price guide series.
 The Beckett price guide is a graded card price guide, which means it is graded by a 1–10 scale, one being the lowest possible score and ten the highest.
 In addition, Professional Sports Authenticator (PSA) grades cards 1–10, and can authenticate autographs as well.
+Other grading companies include Beckett, SGC, and CGC.